 The electrical current in Bermuda is 110 V, 60 Hz AC.
 Flat, two-pronged plugs are in use.
 All US and Canadian appliances will work on the island, without voltage converters or adapters.

 European visitors will need to bring a hammer to force their rounded plugs into the sockets.
 Travellers from the UK (3-pronged plugs) will have to try even harder.
-Your hotel may be keener to see you again in Bermuda if you purchase an adapter for your appliances.
+Your hotel may be keener to see you again if you purchase an adapter for your appliances.

 Power outages are a familiar part of island life.
+Many power lines are over ground so the electricity supply is particularly vulnerable to nature’s wrath.
 Hurricanes and severe storms frequently knock whole areas of the island off the grid.
 Fortunately, most hotels are well equipped to deal with such problems and have back-up generators to supply power until the main supply is restored.